-- 1. Demonstrate practical knowledge and skill in understanding the concepts of heat energy. - 2.
+- 1. Demonstrate practical knowledge and skill in understanding the concepts of heatenergy. - 2.
 Apply the basic laws of thermodynamics and their applications in various fields. - 3.
 Relate the laws of entropy in everyday life. - 4.
 Apply Differential Calculus rules to observe thermodynamic relations. - 5.
 Explore the knowledge of statistical mechanics and its relations to the diverse Physics domains.

-UNIT I: Heat
+UNIT I: Calorimetry

-Heat capacity - specific heat capacity - specific heat capacity of solids by Regnault's method of mixtures - specific heat of a liquid by Joule's electrical method - two specific heat capacities of a gas - Mayer's formula.
-Transmission of heat-propagation of heat waves in the earth's crust-conductivity of the earth's crust (K).
-Thermal radiation: application of heat radiation - solar constant-temperature of the sun - sources of solar energy-the green house effect.
-20 hours
+Heat capacity-specific heat capacity-specific heat capacity of solids by Regnault's method of mixtures-specific heat of a liquid by Joule's electrical method-two specific heat capacities of a gas-Mayer's formula -Newton's law of cooling (Definition) - Dulong and Petit's law - variation of specific heat and atomicheat with temperature -Einstein's theory of Specific heat of solid-Debye's theory of specific heat of solids.
+25 hours